Office of the Comptroller of the Currency: Pronunciation

 As with other uses of the English word "comptroller" there is some ambiguity about the agency's pronunciation.
 Historically, the word was pronounced identically to "controller," though it is increasingly pronounced as it is spelled (that is, comp-troller).
-According to Marketplace, former acting Comptroller Keith Noreika and his successor, Joseph Otting, both used the latter pronunciation.
+According to Marketplace, former acting comptroller Keith Noreika and his successor, Joseph Otting, both used the latter pronunciation.

-List of Comptrollers of the Currency
+List of comptrollers of the currency

+Since 1863, the following persons have served as the Comptroller of the Currency: